KristiyanTs/pai/README.md

 - **Global Hotkey Activation**: Press `Cmd + Shift + V` from anywhere to start a conversation
 - **Real-time Voice Interaction**: Natural speech-to-speech conversations using OpenAI's Realtime API
+- **Speech-to-Text Transcription**: All spoken audio is transcribed and printed in the terminal using OpenAI Whisper
 - **Minimal UI Overlay**: Transparent, non-intrusive status indicator
 - **System-wide Access**: Works from any application or desktop
 - **Dark Mode Interface**: Modern, sleek design that matches system aesthetics